 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the CMUpdater.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as CMUpdater.exe belongs to software Join Air or T-Mobile Mobile Broadband or MTC Connection Manager or SMART BRO or Telenor Internet or PROLiNK HSPA Modem or AIS SUPER (version 3G Connection Manager) or 3G FASTCONNECT by ZTE CORPORATION (www.zte.com.cn).
+The process known as CMUpdater.exe belongs to software Join Air or T-Mobile Mobile Broadband or MTC Connection Manager or Reliance (version 3G) or SMART BRO or Telenor Internet or PROLiNK HSPA Modem or AIS SUPER (version 3G Connection Manager) by ZTE CORPORATION (www.zte.com.cn).

 Description: CMUpdater.exe is not essential for Windows and will often cause problems.
 CMUpdater.exe is located in a subfolder of "C:\Program Files".